myrmex-org/myrmex/spec/HOOK.md

-Lager plugins and hooks
+Myrmex plugins and hooks
 ===

-Hooks allow to inject code during the execution of Lager.
+Hooks allow to inject code during the execution of Myrmex.

 Definition of plugins
 ---

-A lager plugin is a node.js module that expose an object that has properties implementing hook functions.
+A myrmex plugin is a node.js module that expose an object that has properties implementing hook functions.
 A function that implements a hook MUST return the `Promise` of a array containing its own parameters, eventually transformed.